Loading Events

 Description

 Join us for an evening to celebrate the launch of Cori Howard’s new poetry collection, The Fifth Season, out now from Caitlin Press.
 Expect a great evening of cocktails, conversation and poetry about marriage, motherhood, divorce, dating, desire and midlife reinvention.
-Howard will be in conversation with fellow poet Andrea MacPherson.
+Howard will be in conversation with fellow poet, Andrea MacPherson, who will read from her latest poetry collection, Reckless.
+The event will be hosted by former Vancouver poet laureate, and award-winning poet and author, Rachel Rose.

 Books will be on hand for sale and signing.
 This event is free, but please RSVP for your spot here as capacity is limited.